ryansroberts/markdownpipeline/src/pandoc/CG15/chapters/recommendations/CG15R1.9.1.1/Recommendation.md

+---
+niceevidencegrade: D
+---

-Clinical monitoring of blood glucose levels
+## Clinical monitoring of blood glucose levels
 Clinical monitoring of blood glucose levels by high precision DCCT-aligned methods of haemoglobin A 1c (HbA 1c ) should be performed every two to six months depending on:

 *   achieved level of blood glucose control